 This kind of learning requires practice: participants take part in mock team meetings and deliver presentations to classmates to make the learning stick.
 And the small class size allows for dynamic discussion and regular feedback from the instructor.
 A bonus for Boase: expanding her professional network to include her classmates, with whom she has shared job leads and encouragement.

-In the fall of 2019, Boase was offered a job as a research assistant at the Diversity Institute at Ryerson University.1 The institute conducts research to address the needs of diverse Canadians in employment and advance knowledge of the barriers faced by immigrants, people with disabilities, and other underrepresented groups.
+In the fall of 2019, Boase was offered a job as a research assistant at the Diversity Institute at Toronto Metropolitan University (formerly named Ryerson University).
+The institute conducts research to address the needs of diverse Canadians in employment and advance knowledge of the barriers faced by immigrants, people with disabilities, and other underrepresented groups.
 Boase says she regularly uses the transferable communication skills she learned in OSLT in her job.

 “I want to stress how good this course is for people who are new to Canada, or who have even been here for some time,” Boase says.
 “Getting a job for the first time in a new country is hard.
 This course provides a strong base of communication knowledge that support employment skills.”